 In a workshop I attended several years ago, Dr. Alan Wolfelt explained the distinctions between grief and mourning.
 Wolfelt’s a renowned expert, the founder of Colorado’s Center for Loss & Life Transition.
 His understanding likely won’t be found in the dusty dictionary on your bookshelf or online at Wikipedia.
 And though I could consult my scratchy notes, I’ll share my simplistic recollection of what he said.

 How obvious!
 Doesn’t everyone know that’s the difference between those two experiences?
 But I’ll confess: if you’d asked me before the workshop, I might’ve muttered, “Grief and mourning mean sorta the same thing.”

-When humans experience loss, emotions roil us.
+When humans experience any loss of significance, emotions roil us.
 Physically, we are floored.
 Our spirits sag.
 Energy wanes.
 Waking up is a chore; going to bed is dreaded.
 Have you been fired or downsized from a job?
 How’d you feel?
-Did you get dumped in high school or college by the person you were convinced was your lifelong “soul mate?”
+Did you get dumped in high school or college by the sweetheart you were convinced was your lifelong “soul mate?”
 How’d you feel?
-In the course of our lives, grief will be our inner companion.
-You’ll never predict (or desire) grief’s arrival, but we can’t prevent it from visiting.
-No one escapes grief’s anguish.
-But when a loved one dies, even though we’ve known grief—lost jobs, a Dear John email, a house foreclosed—the interior pain of grief becomes unimaginable.
-Which is normal, though labeling the worst feeling you’ve ever had as “normal” doesn’t matter.
-You.
-Just.
-Hurt.
 Read More →by